Comparison of Iai-Callgrind with Iai

 • Iai-Callgrind is actively maintained.

-• More stable metrics because the benchmark function is virtually encapsulated by Callgrind and separates the benchmarked code from the surrounding code.
+• Iai-Callgrind excludes setup code from the metrics of interest natively.
+The metrics are more stable because the benchmark function is virtually encapsulated by Callgrind and separates the benchmarked code from the surrounding code.

 • The Callgrind output files are much more focused on the benchmark function and the function under test than the Cachegrind output files that Iai produces.
 The calibration run of Iai only sanitized the visible summary output but not the metrics in the output files themselves.
 So, the output of cg_annotate was still cluttered by the initialization code, setup functions and metrics.